shiva-ai/sakethbachu.github.io/bio.md

-Brandon D. Amos is a Computer Science Ph.D. student at Carnegie Mellon University with research interests in machine learning, computer vision, and mobile computing.
+Saketh Bachu is a Undergraduate student at Visvesvaraya National Institute of Technology, Nagpur, India with research interests in machine learning, computer vision, and entrepreneurship.
+He is a part of IvLabs, the Robotics and AI society if VNIT.
-He obtained a B.S. in Computer Science from Virginia Tech in May 2014.